 Microorganisms can include the following:

-Can diagnose bacterial infections of the blood
+Can diagnose bacterial, fungal, or viral infections of the blood

 Burn, tissue, and wound culture